TL;DR

 Final thoughts

-Creating an excellent artwork approval process is about juggling many different things.
-You need to share artwork, collect feedback, make edits, and get approval – all as quickly as efficiently as possible.
+You need to share artwork, collect feedback, make edits, and get approval – all as quickly and efficiently as possible.